Child Abuse: Emotional Abuse by Parents

 This behavior often includes rejecting the child by:

-Ignoring the child when he or she is in need of comfort.
+- Ignoring the child when they are in need of comfort.

 Saying unkind things to the child